ISO/TC 37

-ISO/TC 37 is a so-called "horizontal committee", providing guidelines for all other technical committees that develop standards on how to manage their terminological problems.
-However, the standards developed by ISO/TC 37 are not restricted to ISO.
-Collaboration with industry is sought to ensure that the requirements and needs from all possible users of standards concerning terminology, language and structured content are duly and timely addressed.
+ISO/TC 37 is a "horizontal" committee that provides guidelines for other technical committees on how to manage terminological issues.
+Its standards are not restricted to ISO.
+The committee collaborates with industry to ensure that the requirements and needs of users of standards concerning terminology, language and structured content are addressed.

-Involvement in standards development is open to all stakeholders and requests can be made to the TC through any liaison or member organization (see the list of current members and liaisons of ISO/TC 37:)
+Participation in standards development is open to all stakeholders, and requests can be made to the TC through any liaison or member organization.
+A list of current members and liaisons is available from ISO.

-ISO/TC 37 standards are therefore fundamental and should form the basis for many localization, translation, and other industry applications.
+ISO/TC 37 standards are used in internationalization and localization, translation, and other industry applications.

-ISO/TC 37 "Terminology and other language and content resources"
+ISO/TC 37 "Language and terminology"

 International Standards are developed by experts from industry, academia and business who are delegates of their national standards institution or another organization in liaison.
 Involvement, therefore, is principally open to all stakeholders.
 They are based on consensus among those national standards institutes who collaborate in the respective committee by way of membership.

 ISO/TC 37 develops International Standards concerning: